Business and Finance

 Research Design

 To complete any research, selection of suitable research method or methods are crucial and significant part, therefore research method should be selected after careful consideration of all the relevant factors.
 Generally, research methods could be classified into two major categories i.e. qualitative research methods and quantitative research methods.
-In qualitative research method, relevant information and data is gathered by utilising mechanism of interviews, personal observation and other descriptive methods, while in case of quantitative method of research, dedicated and sophisticated statistical tools and systems are utilised and analyse the data in coordinated and systematic manner (P. Eriksson and A. Kovalainen, 2016).
+In qualitative research method, relevant information and data is gathered by utilizing the mechanism of interviews, personal observation and other descriptive methods, while in case of quantitative method of research, dedicated and sophisticated statistical tools and systems are utilized and analyzed the data in coordinated and systematic manner (P. Eriksson and A. Kovalainen, 2016).
 Following quantitative research method would be adopted in context to this research:

 Conclusion

-In the light of discussion of hypothesises and research methods, it could be expected that the problems stated above could be analysed in detail and potential and alternative solutions in terms of improvements in marketing and strategic plans could be identified.
+In light of the discussion of hypotheses and research methods, it could be expected that the problems stated above could be analyzed in detail and potential and alternative solutions in terms of improvements in marketing and strategic plans could be identified.
 Further, it can be stated that these marketing and strategic solutions would build competitive strengths in the existing and potential markets of Giordano and would deliver sustainable growth opportunities for the brand in its target areas.

 Appendices